osmosis-labs/mesh-security/docs/consumer/Converter.md

 ## Validator Updates Flow

-The Converter contract on the Provider chain will send validator updates to the Consumer chain via IBC packets, so that the External Staking contract on the Provider can know if a given remote validator is active or not.
+The Converter contract on the Provider chain will send validator information to the Consumer chain via IBC packets, so that the External Staking contract on the Provider can know if a given remote validator is active or not.

-These packets are sent on IBC connection establishment.
+These packets are currently being sent on IBC channel ACK only (i.e. as part of IBC channel establishment between both contracts).

 TODO: Send validator updates dynamically, so that the Provider chain is kept up-to-date with the validator set on the Consumer chain.